Budgeting and Forecasting: 6 Best Practices

 5 – Review and Re-Visit Quarterly

-Re-visiting your budget quarterly is important, as it allows you to make adjustments as necessary.
-It’s also important to review the budget as your business and life change, as your financial business model will evolve over time.
-By keeping up with your budget, you’ll have the best chance of avoiding nasty surprises.
+Re-visiting your budget quarterly is essential, as it allows you to make adjustments as necessary.
+It’s also important to review the budget as your business and life change, as your financial business model will evolve.
+You’ll have the best chance of avoiding nasty surprises by keeping up with your budget.

 6 – Document Your Budget and Forecasts